 About Me

-I received my PhD in counseling psychology from the University of Miami and am a tyler_lefevor-_photo_0licensed psychologist in Utah (11642799-2501).
+I received my PhD in counseling psychology from the University of Miami and am a licensed psychologist in Utah (11642799-2501).
 I completed a year-long internship at Brigham Young University, where I spearheaded the center’s efforts to create a more affirming environment for lesbian, gay, bisexual, transgender, queer, and same-sex attracted clients for their primarily Christian students.
 I also completed a year-long postdoctoral fellowship at Stanford University, where I was the liaison between the counseling center and various LGBTQ groups on campus.
-I currently have a small private practice in Logan that focuses on helping individuals who feel some degree of conflict between their faith, gender, and/or sexuality or are looking for ways to flourish as an LGBTQ or same-sex attracted individual.
+I currently operate a small private practice that focuses on helping individuals who feel some degree of conflict between their faith, gender, and/or sexuality or are looking for ways to flourish as an LGBTQ or same-sex attracted individual.
 I frequently write letters of support for transgender or genderqueer individuals to access the medical interventions they need.
-I also work with individuals in poly relationships or who practice kink or BDSM.
+I also work with poly and kinky individuals.
+I offer therapy in person in Kaysville.
+I also offer teletherapy throughout much of the United States (see this link to see if your state is covered through PsyPact).

 Services

 I offer individual therapy to individuals of all backgrounds and with a variety of presenting concerns.
-I specialize in working with individuals who identify as gay, lesbian, bisexual, transgender, queer, same-sex attracted, and/or people of faith.
+I specialize in working with individuals who identify as gay, lesbian, bisexual, transgender/nonbinary, queer, or questioning and clients who are poly or kinky.
+I also often help clients navigate their gender/sexual identities in context of religious beliefs and/or religious trauma.

 Contact